 I was asked by a reader if she could make the onions ahead of time to cut down on time on the day of making the chicken.

-I made a big batch in the slow cooker overnight and froze them in small bags or containers and it was a huge time saver
+I made a big batch in the slow cooker overnight and froze the saucy caramelized onions in small bags or containers and it was a huge time saver.
+You can find out all the info on how to use a crockpot and what onions right here!

 How to make onions in the slow cooker

-Drizzle 3 tablespoons olive oil or melted butter over the top and toss to coat.
+- Drizzle 3 tablespoons olive oil or a couple of tablespoon butter (melted) over the top and toss to coat.

 We LOVE chicken legs in our family but we like them because we can eat them with our hands!
 This recipe is really flavorful, but since it has all of the onions and sauce although it would work I wouldn’t recommend it.
 (Fried Chicken would be a better use for those legs!)